hajeonghun/electron-google-analytics4/README.md

   const analytics = new Analytics('G-XXXXXX', 'xxxxx-xxxxx');
   ```
   **Usage**
-  To use the Analytics module, create a new instance of the Analytics class by providing the required parameters: `trackingID` and `secretKey`.
+  To use the Analytics module, create a new instance of the Analytics class by providing the required parameters: `trackingID` and `secretKey`. ([secretKey Issuance Guide](https://www.monsterinsights.com/docs/how-to-create-your-measurement-protocol-api-secret-in-ga4/))
   The `clientID` and `sessionID` parameters are optional and can be omitted if not needed.
-  `clientID default: ` machineId
+  `clientID default: ` machineId (node-machine-id)
-  `sessionID default: ` uuidv4
+  `sessionID default: ` uuidv4 (uuid v4)
 <br/>

 * Set parameter (custom params)